clj-easy/graal-docs/doc/hello-world.md

     $ clojure -e "(compile 'hello-world.core)"
     ```

-    to compile the main namespace.
+    to compile the main namespace (and transitively everything it requires).

     Verify that the program works on the JVM: